a4jp-com/flex-posts/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A widget to display posts with thumbnails in various layouts.
+An open source widget to display posts with thumbnails in various layouts in WordPress.
 Fits nicely in any widget area size.

 == Description ==